Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Perturbation Near Singularities with Multiplicity

 \section{Perturbation Near Singularities with Multiplicity}

 In Section \ref{S:Entropy Instablity}, we have shown that for a closed self-shrinker $\Sigma$, there is a perturbation function $f$ over $\Sigma$ such that

-In Section \ref{S:Ilmanen's Analysis of MCF Near Singularity}, we have shown that near the singularity of higher multiplicity, the time slices of a blow up sequence are $m$-sheeted layers, beside a finite collection of curvature concentration points.
-This fact suggests that we need to construct perturbations that are only supported away from these curvature concentration points.
+In Section \ref{S:Ilmanen's Analysis of MCF Near Singularity}, we have shown that near the singularity of higher multiplicity, the time slices of a blow up sequence are $m$-sheeted graphical, besides a finite collection of singular points.
+This fact suggests that we need to construct perturbations that are only defined away from these singularities.
 This is the first theorem of this section.

 \begin{theorem} Given a closed self-shrinker $\Sigma$ and a smooth function $f>0$ defined on $\Sigma$.
 We require the $C^{2,\alpha}$ norm of $f$ is small enough such that $\Sigma_f$ is also an embedded hypersurface.
 Given finitely many points $p_1,\cdots,p_k\in\Sigma$ and a sequence of positive numbers $\{r_i\}_{i=1}^\infty$ with $r_i\to 0$ as $i\to \infty$, there exist a family of functions $\{f_i\}_{i=1}^\infty$ satisfying the following properties: \begin{enumerate} \item $f_i\geq 0$, \item $f_i$ is supported on $\Sigma\setminus (\cup_{j=1}^k B_{r_i}(p_j))$; \item $f_i=f$ on $\Sigma\setminus (\cup_{j=1}^k B_{2r_i}(p_j))$; \item $\Sigma_{f_i}\to \Sigma_{f}$ as Radon measure. \end{enumerate} \end{theorem}